 You can comfortably fit and turn five or six small pancakes at a time.
-You will know the are ready to turn when the edges have dried out slightly.
-Don’t wait for bubbles to appear on the edges like you might with a regular pancake.
-That just isn’t going to happen and you will have burned pancakes.
+You will know they are ready to turn when the edges have dried out slightly.
+Don’t wait for bubbles to appear on the edges as you might with a regular pancake.
+That just isn’t going to happen and you will have burned pancakes

-This recipe make about 15 small pancakes an 12 medium sized pancakes.
+This recipe makes about 15 small pancakes 12 medium-sized pancakes.
 I add sliced bananas and walnuts of course!

 You have a choice when it comes to topping your pancakes – for a more traditional flavor, pour on the real maple syrup.
 If you are looking for an option with less sugar (but yes, more fat), try my coconut date syrup!
 Or honestly, here is what I’ve been known to do: I combine them.
+Top with a whipped topping made with a can of coconut milk.
 Yum!

 Here are some items I found useful (Amazon Affiliate Links):